wavemaker/docs/learn/on-premise/configure/add-apps-capacity.md

 Every Deployed application allocated with a container.
 The infrastructure adding here will be used for this purpose.

 To add instances to Platform, you need to provide ssh credentials.
-Ssh credentials of the Instance either should have root privliges or provide required permissions as below.
+Ssh credentials of the Instance either should have root privileges or provide required permissions as below.

 ### Extra configurations on StudioWorkspace Instance / AppDeployment Instance

 #### The ssh user has privileges(root/sudo)

 - No need to do any configurations.
-Platform will do it automatically.
+The platform will do it automatically.

 #### The ssh user don't have privileges(non sudo users)

 - If the user given to the Platform don't have privileged access, then provide below permission for the user given on StudioWorkspace Instance / AppDeployment Instance.
-- Have to execute these commands from privileged user.
+- Have to execute these commands from the privileged user.
   - Add user to docker group.
   - Make the user as owner for docker systemd process.
   - data directory should be owned by the user.